canonical/sphinx-docs-starter-pack/how-to/otbr-on-ubuntu.rst

 Start OTBR
 ----------

+By default the services are disabled and not started.
-With everything configured, we can now start and enable the services:
+After everything is configured, we can start and enable the services:

 .. code:: bash